 - Click the Mount Cook 3D view tab to make the scene active.

 The view shows the area around the mountain in 3D.
-Your current height above ground level is displayed in the lower left corner of the view, below the on-screen navigator, in the same place as the map scale in a 2D map.
+Your current height above ground level is displayed in the lower left corner of the view, in the same place as the map scale in a 2D map.

 - On the Map tab, in the Navigate group, click Bookmarks .
 Under Mount Cook Bookmarks, click Aoraki/Mount Cook.

 The scene zooms in to the mountain.
-The view faces north and the perspective is perpendicular (looking straight down).
+The view faces north and the perspective is perpendicular (straight down).

 - In the Contents pane, under 3D Layers, turn on the Aoraki/Mount Cook layer.

-The peak is symbolized by a dark purple triangle.
+The peak is symbolized by a purple triangle.

 - On the Map tab, confirm that the Explore tool is selected.

-- Drag the pointer to pan the scene, the same as in a 2D map.
+- Drag the map to pan the scene.

-- Use the mouse wheel to zoom in and out, the same as in a 2D map.
+- Use the mouse wheel to zoom in and out.

 - Tilt the scene by clicking the scroll wheel on the mouse while moving the mouse forward and backward.
 Don't turn the scroll wheel or you will zoom instead of tilting.